Serial argumentation

 (B) Second argumentation:

-(B.i) — Technical definition of negotiationnegotiation involves the confrontation of incompatible interests on various points that each interlocutor will attempt to make compatible by a set of mutual concessions.”
+(B.i) — Technical definition of negotiation:Negotiation involves the confrontation of incompatible interests at various points which each interlocutor attempts to make compatible through a series of mutual concessions.”
 (Wikipedia, [Negotiation])

-(B.ii) — According to the above (A.iii) lexical definition, “being stubborn” and “making concession” are opposites.
+(B.ii) — According to the lexical definition above (A.iii) , “being stubborn” and “making concessions” are opposites.

-(B.iii) — Opposites cannot be predicated upon the same subject, Peter.
+(B.iii) — Opposites cannot be predicated on the same subject, Peter.

 (B.iv) — Conclusion: (3) Peter will not know how to negotiate.

-In convergent argumentation, two arguments back the same conclusion.
+In convergent argumentation, two arguments support the same conclusion.

 (C.ii) = (Biii)